aszilagyi/imagelayout/README.md

 ## SINGLE-IMAGE USE

-Although the main purpose of **imagelayout.py** is to combine multiple images, it can also be used as a quick way to resize, crop/autocrop, add borders, labels, lines or arrows to single images.
+Although the main purpose of `imagelayout` is to combine multiple images, it can also be used as a quick way to resize, crop/autocrop, add borders, labels, lines or arrows to single images.
 If only a single input image is specified, the layout does not have to be